-You’ve probably heard recently that some health-related companies are offering select groups of customers deeply discounted Apple Watches as rewards for adhering to long-term exercise plans.
+You’ve probably heard about self health monitoring apps.
+Some health-related companies are now offering select groups of customers deeply discounted Apple Watches as rewards for adhering to long-term exercise plans.

 As of March 21, 2016, the scope and range of personal health care just changed once again.
 Apple recently announced CareKit, the next step in the development of their health-related infrastructure that will undoubtedly begin to change the face of overall healthcare, as we currently know it, and could potentially positively affect employee benefits programs.

 What Is CareKit?

 CareKit is a new framework used by developers to build self health monitoring apps that will enable people to play a more active role in their personal healthcare monitoring.